aroemers/rmap/README.md

 ### The API

 This library defines just one macro, called `rmap`.
 It takes two arguments: a symbol which can be used to access the recursive map from within the value expressions, and the map itself.
 It closes over locals and arbritary keys can be used.
-An object of type `AFn + ILookup + Seqable` is currently returned, which means it can be used with the core `get` function, as a function itself (taking one or two arguments), with keyword lookups, and all functions using `seq`s, such as `into`.
+An object of type `IFn + ILookup + Seqable` is currently returned, which means it can be used with the core `get` function, as a function itself (taking one or two arguments), with keyword lookups, and all functions using `seq`s, such as `into`.

 For example: